“You can’t publish this,” Peter said.

 Sisyphus Shrugged is Robert Peate‘s sequel/rebuttal to Ayn Rand’s Atlas Shrugged, written in such a way that one doesn’t have to read that work first.

-Atlas Shrugged by Ayn Rand depicts businesspersons as the Atlases holding up the World of American society despite the predations of evil government, evil labor unions, and even evil business leaders.
+Atlas Shrugged by Ayn Rand depicts good business leaders as the Atlases holding up the Cosmos of American society despite the predations of evil government, evil labor unions, and even evil business leaders.
 (There is more than one kind of business leader, but there is only one kind of government or union leader to Rand.)
-When the Atlases “shrug” off their work and go on strike, American society collapses, proving the business leaders indispensable.
+When the Atlases “shrug” off their work and go on strike, American society collapses, proving the good business leaders indispensable.

 Rand’s Atlas Shrugged is a depiction of America as a totalitarian state, inspired by her upbringing in the Soviet Union.
 In the name of “the people”, the Soviets took away Rand’s family home and business, causing great trauma and almost starving her family to death.
 She was temporarily purged from free public university for having been a member of the bourgeoisie.
 As a result of these and other abuses, Rand saw a thug in every liberal.
 Rand thought America was on the same road (she expected FDR’s New Deal to usher in another Soviet state), wrote stories reflecting this view, and influenced generations of conservatives and independents to think American liberalism was akin to totalitarian dictatorship.
 To think this is to hold a skewed world view, to say the least.
 To act on such a false view is to cause harm.